Cruise Ticket Contract

 (f) Compliance with Vessel’s Rules and Regulations.
 Guests must comply with all pre-embarkation, onboard and shore excursion rules and policies including, but not limited to, all environmental and public health policies and procedures, and shall familiarize themselves with the nature and character of the Vessel, as well as, Carrier’s current Public Health Policies and Procedures, including COVID-19 set forth in Section 5, and onboard waste / recycling receptacle stations, and Guest agrees to comply with all such policies and procedures, as well as environmental laws and regulations.

-5. PUBLIC HEALTH POLICIES AND PROCEDURES, INCLUDING COVID-19, UNDERSTANDING AND KNOWING ACCEPTANCE OF RISKS OF TRAVEL
+5. PUBLIC HEALTH POLICIES AND PROCEDURES, UNDERSTANDING AND KNOWING ACCEPTANCE OF RISKS OF TRAVEL

-(a) Consultation with Guest’s Physician.
+(a) Consultation with Guest’s Physician and Guest's Acceptance of Risk of Travel.
 GUESTS ARE STRONGLY ENCOURAGED TO DISCUSS THE ADVISABILITY OF TRAVEL WITH THEIR PHYSICIAN AND TO REVIEW THE U.S. CENTERS FOR DISEASE CONTROL AND PREVENTION (“CDC”) WEBSITE FOR UPDATED INFORMATION.
 THE CDC HAS IDENTIFIED INDIVIDUALS WITH UNDERLYING MEDICAL CONDITIONS, REGARDLESS OF AGE, WHO ARE, OR MAY BE AT INCREASED RISK OF SEVERE ILLNESS FROM THE VIRUS THAT CAUSES COVID-19.
 GUEST ACKNOWLEDGES, UNDERSTANDS AND ACCEPTS THAT WHILE ABOARD THE VESSEL, IN TERMINALS AND BOARDING AREAS, OR DURING ACTIVITIES ASHORE AND/ OR WHILE TRAVELING TO OR FROM THE VESSEL, GUEST OR OTHER GUESTS MAY BE EXPOSED TO COMMUNICABLE ILLNESSES, INCLUDING BUT NOT LIMITED TO COVID-19 AND ITS VARIANTS, INFLUENZA, FUNGI, COLDS, NOROVIRUS, NOT YET KNOWN NOVEL COMMUNICABLE ILLNESS AND DISEASE.
-GUEST FURTHER UNDERSTANDS AND ACCEPTS THAT DUE TO THE NATURE OF SPREAD OF COMMUNICABLE ILLNESSES SUCH AS COVID-19, THE RISK OF EXPOSURE IS INHERENT IN MOST ACTIVITIES WHERE PEOPLE INTERACT OR SHARE COMMON FACILITIES, ARE BEYOND CARRIER’S CONTROL, AND CANNOT BE ELIMINATED UNDER ANY CIRCUMSTANCES.
+GUEST FURTHER UNDERSTANDS AND ACCEPTS THAT DUE TO THE NATURE OF SPREAD OF COMMUNICABLE ILLNESSES, THE RISK OF EXPOSURE IS INHERENT IN MOST ACTIVITIES WHERE PEOPLE INTERACT OR SHARE COMMON FACILITIES, ARE BEYOND CARRIER’S CONTROL, AND CANNOT BE ELIMINATED UNDER ANY CIRCUMSTANCES.
 GUEST KNOWINGLY AND VOLUNTARILY ACCEPTS THESE RISKS AS PART OF THIS CONTRACT, INCLUDING THE RISK OF SERIOUS ILLNESS OR DEATH ARISING FROM SUCH EXPOSURE, AND/OR ALL RELATED DAMAGES, LOSS, COSTS AND EXPENSES OF ANY NATURE WHATSOEVER.

-(b) Agreement to Abide by Current Public Health, Including COVID-19, Policies and Procedures.
+(b) Agreement to Abide by Current Public Health, Policies and Procedures.
 Carrier’s Public Health Policies and Procedures, including COVID-19, are subject to the guidance and directives of established health authorities in the U.S. and other destinations where the Vessel visits, including the CDC and other international, national and local health agencies when the Vessel is within those agencies’ jurisdiction.
-Guest acknowledges that these directives may change from time to time and that Carrier’s Public Health Policies and Procedures, including COVID-19, may therefore also change.
-GUEST EXPRESSLY AGREES TO COMPLY WITH THE PUBLIC HEALTH POLICIES AND PROCEDURES, INCLUDING COVID-19, AS THEY ARE DESCRIBED HEREIN, AND AS THEY ARE DESCRIBED ON CARRIER’S WEBSITE, AT ALL TIMES INCLUDING PRE-EMBARKATION, WHILE ONBOARD, DURING PORT CALLS AND SHORE EXCURSIONS AND/OR FINAL DISEMBARKATION.
-IN CASE OF ANY CONFLICT BETWEEN THE PUBLIC HEALTH POLICIES AND PROCEDURES, INCLUDING COVID-19, DESCRIBED HEREIN OR ON CARRIER’S WEBSITE, THE WEBSITE GOVERNS.
-GUEST’S AGREEMENT TO ABIDE BY CARRIER’S PUBLIC HEALTH POLICIES AND PROCEDURES, INCLUDING COVID-19, CONSTITUTES AN INTEGRAL PART OF THIS CONTRACT.
-GUEST AGREES THAT THE PUBLIC HEALTH POLICIES AND PROCEDURES HEREIN WILL ALSO APPLY TO COVID-19 VARIANTS AND ANY AND ALL AS YET UNKNOWN NOVEL DISEASES OR ILLNESSES.
+Guest acknowledges that these directives may change from time to time and that Carrier’s Public Health Policies and Procedures, may therefore also change.
+GUEST EXPRESSLY AGREES TO COMPLY WITH THE PUBLIC HEALTH POLICIES AND PROCEDURES, AS THEY ARE DESCRIBED HEREIN, AND AS THEY ARE DESCRIBED ON CARRIER’S WEBSITE, AT ALL TIMES INCLUDING PRE-EMBARKATION, WHILE ONBOARD, DURING PORT CALLS AND SHORE EXCURSIONS AND/OR FINAL DISEMBARKATION.
+IN CASE OF ANY CONFLICT BETWEEN THE PUBLIC HEALTH POLICIES AND PROCEDURES, DESCRIBED HEREIN OR ON CARRIER’S WEBSITE, THE WEBSITE GOVERNS.
+GUEST’S AGREEMENT TO ABIDE BY CARRIER’S PUBLIC HEALTH POLICIES AND PROCEDURES AND CONSTITUTES AN INTEGRAL PART OF THIS CONTRACT.
+GUEST AGREES THAT THE PUBLIC HEALTH POLICIES AND PROCEDURES HEREIN WILL ALSO APPLY TO ANY AND ALL AS YET UNKNOWN NOVEL DISEASES OR ILLNESSES.

-(e) Guest Ill Due to Public Health Concern, Including COVID-19, Pre-Cruise.
-Guest agrees that if at any time within 14 days prior to embarkation, Guest becomes ill with a communicable illness or disease, including testing positive for COVID-19, exhibits signs or symptoms of a communicable illness or disease, including COVID-19, has had close contact with a person confirmed or suspected as having communicable illness or disease, including COVID-19, or Carrier otherwise determines in its sole discretion that Guest is unfit to board because of any communicable illness, Carrier may deny boarding to such Guest.
-Under these circumstances, unless Carrier determines that Guest has failed to comply with Carrier’s Public Health Policies and Procedures, including COVID-19, or this Contract, any Guest denied boarding because of a known or suspected infection with a communicable disease, including COVID-19, will be entitled to a refund or future cruise credit equal in value to the Cruise Fare Guest paid to Carrier.
+(e) Guest Ill Due to Public Health Concern Pre-Cruise.
+Guest agrees that if at any time within 14 days prior to embarkation, Guest becomes ill with a communicable illness or disease, exhibits signs or symptoms of a communicable illness or disease has had close contact with a person confirmed or suspected as having communicable illness or disease or Carrier otherwise determines in its sole discretion that Guest is unfit to board because of any communicable illness, Carrier may deny boarding to such Guest.
+Under these circumstances, unless Carrier determines that Guest has failed to comply with Carrier’s Public Health Policies and Procedures, or this Contract, any Guest denied boarding because of a known or suspected infection with a communicable disease will be entitled to a refund or future cruise credit equal in value to the Cruise Fare Guest paid to Carrier.
 Carrier, in its sole discretion, may require Guest to provide verification satisfactory to Carrier that Guest is not ill from a communicable illness or disease.
 For further details, refer to Carrier’s refund and cancellation policy at Carrier’s Website.
 Under no circumstances shall Carrier have any other liability for any compensation or other damages whatsoever, including but not limited to compensation for lodging or travel.

-(f) Guest Ill Due to Public Health Concern, Including COVID-19, During Cruise.
-Guest understands and agrees that if, after boarding, and even if Guest has fully complied with Carrier’s Public Health Policies and Procedures, including COVID-19, Guest is ill with a communicable disease or illness such as COVID-19 or exhibits signs or symptoms of a communicable disease or illness such as COVID-19, Carrier may disembark, refuse re-boarding, or quarantine Guest as well as members of Guest’s travelling party, or take other steps which Carrier determines, in its sole discretion, are necessary under the circumstances to protect the health, safety and well-being of others.
-Under these circumstances, any such Guest with a known or suspected case of a communicable disease or illness such as a COVID-19 infection who is disembarked, refused re-boarding, or quarantined shall be entitled to a prorated refund or future cruise credit for the unused portion of the Cruise Fare.
+(f) Guest Ill Due to Public Health Concern During Cruise.
+Guest understands and agrees that if, after boarding, and even if Guest has fully complied with Carrier’s Public Health Policies and Procedures, Guest is ill with a communicable disease or illness or exhibits signs or symptoms of a communicable disease or illness, Carrier may disembark, refuse re-boarding, or quarantine Guest as well as members of Guest’s travelling party, or take other steps which Carrier determines, in its sole discretion, are necessary under the circumstances to protect the health, safety and well-being of others.
+Under these circumstances, any such Guest with a known or suspected case of a communicable disease or illness who is disembarked, refused re-boarding, or quarantined shall be entitled to a prorated refund or future cruise credit for the unused portion of the Cruise Fare.
 For further details, refer to Carrier’s refund and cancellation policy at Carrier’s Website.
 Each such Guest is responsible for all other related costs and fines, including without limitation travel expenses.
 Under no circumstances shall Carrier be liable to any such Guest for any costs, damages or expenses whatsoever incurred by any Guest.

 6. GUEST’S OBLIGATION TO COMPLY WITH CONTRACT AND RULES OF CARRIER; QUARANTINE; INDEMNIFICATION